IIT-EnergySystemModels/openTEPES/doc/md/QA.md

   >
   > Generating units.
 Use generation types instead of generating units
   >
-  > Network (nodes, lines, transportation or DC power flow, ohmic losses).
+  > Network (nodes, lines, transport or DC power flow, ohmic losses).
 Use a reduced network (corridors) with fewer nodes and lines, transport model instead
   > of DC power flow, or ignore ohmic losses
   >
   > Stochasticity (scenarios)